mpcabd/python-arabic-reshaper/README.md

 for example, this is not needed.
 * `support_zwj` (Default `True`): Whether to support ZWJ (`U+200D`) or not.
-* `use_unshaped_instead_of_isolated` (Default `False`): Use unshaped form instead of isolated form, useful in some forms that are missing the isolated form of letters.
+* `use_unshaped_instead_of_isolated` (Default `False`): Use unshaped form instead of isolated form, useful in some fonts that are missing the isolated form of letters.

 Besides the settings above, you can enable/disable supported ligatures.
 For a